Maple bacon and apple salad

 - While the bacon cools, rinse the mixed greens thoroughly under cold water; pat dry with a clean kitchen towel or use a salad spinner to remove excess moisture.

-- Core and thinly slice the apples.
+- Core and dice the apples.
 You can leave the skin on for extra color and fiber.

 - Peel and thinly slice the onion.